nulltier/anzo.me/src/content/notes/types-are-painfuly-helpful.md

 }
 ```

-What???
-How it can be.
+**What???** How it can be.
 I see the `constructor` clearly.
-There is the `this.tooltip` set with the `TooltipInstance`.
+The `this.tooltip` set with a `TooltipInstance`.
 How on Earth it could be null.
 Hoow?!
 You are kidding me, typescript, right?

 ```typescript
 // TooltipFacade.constructor